 Tips For Making The Perfect Bubble and Squeak

-The texture of bubble and squeak largely depends on how the mashed potatoes have been prepared.
+- Lumpy mash is best: The texture of bubble and squeak largely depends on how the mashed potatoes have been prepared.
 As I want texture, I must prepare my mash with that in mind.
 So, I use a potato masher and only add a little cream, butter, or milk.
 If you use a potato ricer or whisk, your bubble and squeak will be more creamy and may fall apart rather than stick together.

-Bubble and squeak can be healthy as part of a balanced diet.
+Bubble and squeak can be healthy as part of a variety and balanced diet.
 The recipe contains mostly vegetables that are excellent sources of fiber, vitamins, minerals, and antioxidants.
 It also uses extra virgin olive oil, a heart-healthy fat with anti-inflammatory properties.

 No!
 This recipe contains bacon and eggs.
 To make this recipe vegan, simply omit the bacon and eggs and ensure your leftover cabbage or other vegetables are vegan-friendly.